Table of Contents

 Having more fat and less water percentage will result in higher alcohol blood levels.
 Having a lower body mass means less muscle tissue to help metabolise it.

-Women tend to have less body mass than men and a higher fat percentage and lower water percentage.
+Women tend to have less body mass than men and a higher fat percentage and a lower water percentage.